Skip to content

 mNot all patients will have the same experience, some patients will experience breakthrough, irregular or no periods.

-Our office loves Slynd because it seems to work well in patients over 35 years old who smoke without carrying the estrogen-related riskl of potential increase in blood pressure and blood clots.
+Our office loves Slynd because it seems to work well in patients over 35 years old who smoke without carrying the estrogen-related riskI of potential increase in blood pressure and blood clots.

 IUse of Slynd (drospirenone) in patients with a history of thromboembolic disorders has not been evaluated in clinical trials.
 Discontinue Slynd if a thromboembolic event occurs.